How Much Does A Nose Piercings Cost? - Price Guide

 If you have more than one piercing you want done, ask your piercer about any multiple piercing discounts they offer.
 You might stumble upon some deep discounts by asking about this.

-If you want another piercing down the road, but you haven’t saved enough money for it yet, this could offer enough of a discount that you’ll be able to do both.
+If you want another piercing in the not too distant future, but you haven’t saved enough money for it yet, this could offer enough of a discount that you’ll be able to do both.

 Nose piercings are really popular with college students, but it can be hard for them to pay full price.
 Education isn’t cheap, after all.
 Some college kids have trouble finding money for food, let alone nose piercings.